 Although there are different scientific explanations for the increasing number of early puberty, the influence of environmental chemicals deserves special attention.
 Especially, estrogen-mimicking, “gender-bending” chemicals found in many products.
 They leach out easily, contaminating everything around them, including food and liquids.

-New York Times explains the results of several animal studies which have proven that some environmental chemicals are able to cause earlier maturing of the body.
+New York Times explains the results of several animal studies that have proven that some environmental chemicals can cause earlier maturing of the body.
 Endocrine disrupters such as estrogen mimics or “xeno-estrogens” are of particular concern.
 They can change the puberty timing by behaving like steroid hormones.

 Scientists can’t examine the direct effects of these chemicals on children for obvious reasons.
 Therefore, they turn to “natural experiments.”
 For example, in 1973, a cattle in Michigan accidentally ate grain contaminated with flame retardant PBB – an estrogen-mimicking chemical.
 The daughters of the pregnant women who ate the contaminated meat and drank the contaminated milk got their menstruation much earlier than their peers.